kevinhubbard/liri-node-app/README.md

 ## Run the app
 The app has 4 available functions
-* my-tweets
+* my-tweets 'username'
+	* Returns last 20 tweets of entered username
 * movie-this 'movie title'
+	* Returns movie rating and plot
-* spotify-this-song 'song name'
+* id-this-song 'song name'
+	* Returns top 5 song titles, artists, and listeners
 * my-weather {zip code}
+	* Returns weather for a given zip code

 To run them, navigate to the directory and type: node liri {function} {parameter}